MustafUddinAhmed/Receipe-App/README.md

+## Recipe-App
+This is a simple Recipe app where a visitor can search for existing recipe and get to know about various informations regarding that including the reciepe, calories content,Protein content and much more.
+The recipes and all it's information is retrieved from EDAMAM's recipe api.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Overview
-This is a simple Recipe app where a visitor can search for existing recipe and get to know about various informations regarding that, The recipes and all it's information is retrieved from EDAMAM's recipe api.

-## Available Scripts

 In the project directory, you can run: